H.S. GIRLS LACROSSE: Streaking Foxboro flexes its muscles, crushes Mansfield

-FOXBORO — The Foxboro High girls lacrosse team continued to blow past opponents on Monday afternoon, dominating Mansfield High, 18-6, in a Hockomock League Davenport Division blowout.
+FOXBORO — The Foxboro High girls lacrosse team continued to blow past opponents on Monday afternoon, dominating Mansfield High, 18-6, in a Hockomock League Davenport Division rout.

 The Warriors, 10-1 overall, hold a firm lead in the Davenport Division with a record of 7-0.
 The Hornets fell to 4-6, and 3-4 in the league.